WiseLibs/super-templates/docs/lang.md

 ### Template parameters

-Included templates can define *template parameters*, which are simply "let" blocks without an assigned value.
+Templates can define *template parameters*, which are simply "let" blocks without an assigned value.
 When including such a template, you can provide values to these parameters to customize the behavior of the included template.

 ##### head.html